JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lecture.md

 !!! info
 	### Profiler
     Cuda offers a two sampling profilers: NVIDIA Nsight Systems and  NVIDIA Nsight Compute.
 The first is good to optimize the overall execution of your application, observing when the kernel is launched, delays in kernel launch, utilization of CPU and GPU, etc. The second is good for optimizing the single kernel.
-Profilers are not shippend with `CUDA.jl` and you need to download them from NVidia's resources for developers after you create an account for free.
+Profilers are not shipped with `CUDA.jl` and you need to download them from NVidia's resources for developers [here](https://developer.nvidia.com/) after you create an account for free.

     To use the profiler, we need to launch julia within the profiler as for example `/opt/nvidia/nsight-systems/2021.5.1/bin/nsys launch --trace=cuda /home/pevnak/julia-1.7.1/bin/julia  --color=yes`. and then, we can profile the code using the usual `@profile` macro this time sourced from `CUDA` as